 Most people coming to Florence, will be hopefully be looking for “authentic”, non-touristy food.
 Chances are that if you are looking for “authentic” food, you may not realize that what you should be looking for are: places that do traditional food of their region well.

-This may seem obvious to those of us who work in the food world or are extremely studious of food, but I doubt most travelers will know that this is the simple recipe for finding authentic food.
-I say this, being from Seattle as (one of many) bastions of the local/artisan food movement.
-However, I don’t quite think the cultural concept of regional/traditional has reached the masses.
-It is now becoming understood and diffused in food articles/media, but by who I believe to be those particularly fond of food, international food culture or already involved in the industry.
+This may seem obvious, right?
+Just look for the traditional trattoria!
+But if you’re a first timer to Italy or just learning about regional food- how will you know to find it?
+The cultural concept of regional/traditional is just now becoming understood and diffused in popular food articles/media, but by who I believe to be those particularly fond of food, international food culture or already involved in the industry.
 This is not a criticism, but just a reminder that we can’t take for granted these terms such as “traditional and typical cuisine.”
 Communicating them clearly makes a world of difference in someone’s understanding on how to approach finding good food in a foreign country.

 So what is “traditional tuscan”?